Why Did Café del Mar in Cartagena Close and What Replaced It?

 Yes, I promise I’m being serious!

-Anyways, although the suit was filed in 2014, it took until 2019 for the Tribunal Administrivo del Bolívar, sort of like the district court of Bolívar, the department, similar to a state, that Cartagena is part of, to make a decision.
+Anyways, although the suit was filed in 2014, it took until 2019 for the Tribunal Administrivo del Bolívar, sort of like the district court of Bolívar, the department, or state, that Cartagena is part of, to make a decision.

-On August 13, 2019, it agreed in part with García and ruled that Café del Mar did violate the contract and the public right to access the historic site and the area was rented at a below market rate, although it did find that they had not damaged the site.
+On August 13, 2019, it agreed in part with García’s original complaint and ruled that Café del Mar did violate the contract and the public right to access the historic site.
+They also ruled that the area was rented at a below market rate, although it did find that they had not damage the site.

 Café del Mar and the Cartagena municipal government appealed this decision.

-On November 21, 2022, the Consejo de Estado ruled against them, agreeing with the earlier decision and ordering the Escuela Taller to end the contract with Café del Mar and come up with another way to administer the site that didn’t impede public access to it.
+On November 21, 2022, the Consejo de Estado ruled against them, agreeing with the earlier decision and ordering the Escuela Taller to end the contract with Café del Mar and come up with another way to administer the site that didn’t impede public access.

 If you delve into the order linked above, you can find a long, convoluted legal discussion in Spanish that in essence says a public site like the wall can’t be part of a rental contract.
 It argues businesses can use those types of spaces but through arrangements that, in their language, imply “compatible”, not “exclusive” use.